Pekka Leppaluoto's Vintage PC Collection

 Me with our Commodore C64G setup in 1989.
 Our Commodore PC 10-II was on the next desk to the left

-"Not an IBM PC Compatible computer in any way but depicts a common situation with early PCs - gaming was done on other computers.
+"Not an IBM PC Compatible computer in any way but depicts a common situation with early PCs - not all gaming was done on PCs but on other computers with color and sound.
 Had our original C64G Video Supergame 64 complete-in-box preserved but sold that few years ago.
 Now later had the opportunity to receive a loose C64 breadbin with a diskette drive.
 We had the 1541-II disk drive back then and I had forgot/was surprised how complicated working with disks is in BASIC 2.
 Pretty nice video output from the video connector with separate luma and chroma signals.
 I'd wish someone had told me about this option for our Salora S15L30 TV instead of the RF connection."

 m denotes original manual and installation disks (if any) included.